monking/penciltest/README.md

 ## usage

   Draw in the white box.

   Spacebar to play.

   Right-click for options.
+^^^ white-space only changes

 ## caveats